smartcomputer-ai/agent-os/docs/design/design.md

 ```
 One thing we haven't talked about is that there is also a web server.
 This particular query reads messages that are stored in the core and renders them using an HTML template that is also stored in the same core.
 Queries can be accessed through the web server, and if the resulting blob contains HTML, it is rendered accordingly.
 So, here the query serves an external endpoint for the user, but actors can also query other actors.

-#### Wut Queries
+#### "Wut" Queries
-As a convention, wit queries should implement a special query name called "wut."
+As a convention, Wit queries should implement a special query name called "wut."
 This particular query functions as an actor API descriptor.
 It returns information about the messages and queries an actor supports.

 This has two purposes.
 First, to generate automatic API specs for external clients.
 For example, it supports the generation of [OpenAPI](https://www.openapis.org/) specs.

 Second, a different actor can use an LLM to make sense of the capabilities of an actor through its "wut" spec and so interact with it without having to have hard coded dependencies between them, such as shared message types and other code.
 We believe this is a forthcoming novel way of composing software components: a new actor can just be dropped into the system and other actors can learn to make sense of it and use it without manual coding.
 ChatGPT plugins work like that.
 The Actor OS aims to make extensive use of this pattern.

 ### Wit Summary
-At the heart of the actor model is the wit function, which is the name of a state transition function of the form: `step + new messages -> new step`.
+At the heart of the actor model is the Wit function, which is the name of a state transition function of the form: `step + new messages -> new step`.
 And since such a function produces Grit objects, the actor model is deeply tied into the object model of our persistence layer.

-The actual code of a wit lives inside the core of the step that is part of the input to the wit itself.
+The actual code of a Wit lives inside the core of the step that is part of the input to the Wit itself.
 This kind of recursive setup makes it trivial for wits to update their own code, or other actors to update it through a message.
 In other words, the design is quite suitable for hot code reloading, which is a desirable feature for a system that will write its own code through LLMs.

-However, it will not just be machines that write wit code.
-Much of the API surface design work goes into providing a good development experience for people who will spend substantial time writing wit functions and queries.
+However, it will not just be machines that write Wit code.
+Much of the API surface design work goes into providing a good development experience for people who will spend substantial time writing Wit functions and queries.
 Therefore, it is paramount that the high-level abstractions are ergonomic and powerful.

 Before we look at how the runtime works, let's now consider the entire lifecycle of an actor.